umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-03-02-releasenotes.md

 ### Static Outbound IP Address

-When your Umbraco project connects to an external endpoint that requires connections originating from a static IP, such as a database or a web service using an IP address-based firewall, you will need **static outbound IP addresses** for your cloud project.
+You will need **static outbound IP addresses** for your cloud project when your Umbraco project connects to an external endpoint.
+The external endpoint requires connections originating from a static IP, such as a database or a web service using an IP address-based firewall.

 On the _Advanced_ page of your project, you are now able to turn on the static outbound IP address feature to ensure persistent communication.
 This opt-in feature can be switched on for Standard, Pro, and Enterprise cloud projects.